the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/data-wrangler.md

 * [EMBL's European Bioinformatics Institute](https://www.ebi.ac.uk/)
    * Project: [The Human Cell Atlas](https://www.humancellatlas.org/)

-_Please get in touch if you know of other organisations, and they can be added to this list._
+_Please get in touch if you know of other organisations that you would like to add to this list.
+This list, and this Data Wrangler page in general, is focused around Data Wrangler roles within an  academic research context, but they will also exist within an industry context._

 (cl-infrastructure-data-wranglers-summary)=
 # Data Wranglers: Summary